Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Two letters of recommendation

 Admissions Statistics: The latest incoming class at CCOM consists of 254 students.
-The average overall GPA was 3.6, and the average composite MCAT score was 508.
+The median GPA was 3.59, and the median composite MCAT score was 510.
+The acceptance rate is 10%.

 9. Des Moines University College of Osteopathic Medicine (DMU)